-‘Should my CV be one or two pages?’ is perhaps the number one question we get asked at LSE Careers at this time of year.
+‘Should my CV be one or two pages?’ is perhaps the number one question we get asked at LSE Careers.
 Those of you who would like a definitive answer to your question may not be too happy with our response ‘it depends’!
 But that’s the thing about CVs – there simply isn’t a definitive ‘right’ and ‘wrong’ way to do it.
 Having said that, everyone has an opinion so it’s no wonder people get confused!
 It’s all about what’s most appropriate to your own situation.
 The same holds true for the ‘one page or two?’ question.

 Here we offer two simple steps to help provide some clarity: